HHS/acf-ofa-tanf-longitudinal-dataset/documentation/source/TransformationDocumentation.rst

 metadata files for these new datasets, and to develop a dashboard to showcase this data in Tableau.
-The present document outlines the steps taken to append the caseload data, append the financial data and define Tableau related variables (where applicable) for each dataset.
+The present document outlines the steps taken to append the caseload data, append the financial data and define Tableau related variables for each dataset.

 Financial Data
 --------------